akruszewski/gibl/manuscript/chapter1.md

 ![A decentralized ledger](images/decentralized-ledger.png)

 With this system, as the list of peers grows we might run into a problem of *trust*.
 When everybody meets at the end of the day to sync their ledgers, how can they believe the others that the transactions listed in their ledgers are true?
+Even if everybody trusts everybody else in the ledger, what if a new person wants to join this network?
+It's natural for existing users to ask the newcomer to prove that they can be trusted.
 We need to modify our system to support a kind of trust.

 I> ### Definition 6
 I>